Monticello High School (Minnesota): Wrestling

 The Monticello Wrestling team has made three state tournament appearances; 2012, 2011, and 1980.
-Multiple Monticello Alumni have continued their careers in college along with being ranked nationally in Olympic wrestling styles.
+Multiple Monticello Alumni have continued their careers in college and have been ranked nationally in Olympic wrestling styles.

 Activities

 In 2009 the Monticello High School mock trial team took fourth place at the state competition in Duluth, MN.

 Facilities

 The Moose Sherritt Ice Arena, attached to the Middle School, was completed in 2005 due to the efforts of the Monticello-Annandale-Maple Lake Youth Hockey Organization, community members, the mayor, the city council, the school board, businesses and the Sherritt family.
 The arena is named in honor of Gordon "Moose" Sherritt who played for the NHL's Detroit Red Wings and the USHL's Minneapolis Millers among other teams in the 1940s, and was a long time Monticello resident.

 The Field House is attached to the High School and contains a 200-meter indoor track and basketball courts.
-The main court has been used to host Minnesota State High School League section semifinals and finals.
+The main court has been used to host the Minnesota State High School League section semifinals and finals.
 The Field house main wood floor has also recently been updated.

 Monticello Memorial Stadium, opened August 17, 2017, is a 3,000 seat football and soccer stadium located at the High School.
 The stadium features the second largest scoreboard in the state at the high school level, behind only Eden Prairie.